Avarel/ert-concierge/PAYLOAD.md

 -   `MESSAGE_SENT`
     -   Fired in response to `MESSAGE`.
 -   `SUBSCRIBED`, `NOT_SUBSCRIBED`, `ALREADY_SUBSCRIBED`
-    -   `name: string`: The name of the group already created.
+    -   `name: string`: The name of the service already created.
-    -   `nickname: string | undefined`: THe nickname of the group.
+    -   `nickname: string | undefined`: THe nickname of the service.
-    -   `owner_uuid: string`: The UUID of the group's owner.
+    -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.
 -   `UNSUBSCRIBED`
-    -   Fired in response to `UNSUBSCRIBE`, `GROUP_DELETE`, and the group being deleted because the owner of the group left the concierge.
+    -   Fired in response to `UNSUBSCRIBE`, `SERVICE_DELETE`, and the service being deleted because the owner of the service left the concierge.
-    -   **May not have a `seq` field** if the client did not send a `UNSUBSCRIBE` payload (due to the group being deleted by the owner, etc).
+    -   **May not have a `seq` field** if the client did not send a `UNSUBSCRIBE` payload (due to the service being deleted by the owner, etc).
-    -   `name: string`: The name of the group already created.
+    -   `name: string`: The name of the service already created.
-    -   `nickname: string | undefined`: THe nickname of the group.
+    -   `nickname: string | undefined`: THe nickname of the service.
-    -   `owner_uuid: string`: The UUID of the group's owner.
+    -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.
--   `GROUP_CREATED`
+-   `SERVICE_CREATED`
-    -   Fired in response to `GROUP_CREATE`.
+    -   Fired in response to `SERVICE_CREATE`.
-    -   **May not have a `seq` field** if the client did not send a `GROUP_CREATE` payload (fired as a status when someone else creates a group).
+    -   **May not have a `seq` field** if the client did not send a `SERVICE_CREATE` payload (fired as a status when someone else creates a service).
-    -   `name: string`: The name of the group already created.
+    -   `name: string`: The name of the service already created.
-    -   `nickname: string | undefined`: THe nickname of the group.
+    -   `nickname: string | undefined`: THe nickname of the service.
-    -   `owner_uuid: string`: The UUID of the group's owner.
+    -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.
--   `GROUP_DELETED`
+-   `SERVICE_DELETED`
-    -   Fired in response to `GROUP_DELETE`.
+    -   Fired in response to `SERVICE_DELETE`.
-    -   **May not have a `seq` field** if the client did not send a `GROUP_DELETE` payload (fired as a status when someone else deletes a group).
+    -   **May not have a `seq` field** if the client did not send a `SERVICE_DELETE` payload (fired as a status when someone else deletes a service).
-    -   `name: string`: The name of the group already created.
+    -   `name: string`: The name of the service already created.
-    -   `nickname: string | undefined`: THe nickname of the group.
+    -   `nickname: string | undefined`: THe nickname of the service.
-    -   `owner_uuid: string`: The UUID of the group's owner.
+    -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.

 -   `BAD`